TIBCOSoftware/cic-cli-core/README.md

 - User-Agent header
 - timeout (30s) - If the request takes longer than `timeout`, the request will be aborted.
 - connection (close)

-  Use HTTPRequest class to make requests to any third party tools.\
+Use `HTTPRequest` class to make requests to any third party tools.\
-  Use TCRequest class while making request to TIBCO Cloud.
-TCRequest will take care of tokens,renew token when expored, add regions in endpoint based on profile.
+Use `TCRequest` class while making request to TIBCO Cloud. `TCRequest` will take care of tokens, renew token when expired, add regions in endpoint based on the profile.

 Check [axios options](https://github.com/axios/axios#request-config) for options parameter in all request methods